-Luckily, WordPress can be a joy to use when creating multilingual content, chiefly due to the presence of a fantastic plugin, aptly named WPML.
+Luckily, WordPress can be a joy to use when creating multilingual content, chiefly due to the presence of a fantastic plugin, aptly named WPML (WordPress Multilingual).

 Before we delve deeper, let me just give you some points on why I am in love with this plugin:

-- WPML has been the first plugin to offer a complete multi language solution to WordPress users.
+- WPML was the first plugin to offer a complete multi-language solution to WordPress users.

-- WPML has been created by a translation company who know how the translation process works.
+- WPML was created by a translation company that knows how the translation process works.

 - WPML has a fantastic support team behind it, ready to help you out.

 - WPML releases regular updates and improvements, keeping it up-to-date with new WordPress releases.

 - WPML’s feature set is simply unparalleled by any other plugin out there and includes amazing automatic translation powered by DeepL, Google, or Microsoft.

 - WPML costs only $99 for the CMS version and $39 for the Blog version.
 If you run an agency, there’s a version for unlimited sites for $199.